astropy/pyvo/docs/mivot/viewer.rst

 The ``to_hk_dict()`` method extends the model leaves with the references of the mapped columns.

-- It is recommended to work with deepcopies of the dictionaries as they are rebuilt each time the ``to_dict()`` property is invoked.
+- It is recommended to work with deep copies of the dictionaries as they are rebuilt each time the ``to_dict()`` property is invoked.
 - The Python representation (``__repr__()``) of ``MivotInstance`` instances is made with a pretty string serialization of this dictionary.